 It's been almost a year since I acquired an Axidraw pen plotter and began plotting my generative spirograph art!

-I have experimented with a lot of pens with my Axidraw since (I went a little pen crazy, to be honest!)
+I have experimented with a lot of pens with my Axidraw since (don't ask me how much I spent on pens in the past year!)
 If you are looking for info on setting up an Axidraw, and different pens, then keep reading.

 Setting Up the Axidraw